There’s a saying in recovery circles that “a grateful addict will never use,” and if any holiday is tailor-made for gratitude, it’s Thanksgiving.

 - Call your network.
-Your sober brothers and sisters may be facing their own dilemmas if it’s their first (or even second, third or 15th) Thanksgiving in recovery, and you taking time out of your holiday to reach out can make a world of difference — to them, and to you.
+Your sober brothers and sisters may be facing their own dilemmas if it’s their first (or even second, third, or 15th) Thanksgiving in recovery, and taking time out of your holiday to reach out can make a world of difference — to them and to you.

 - Read your literature.
 Even if it’s just a daily meditation or devotional, staying in touch with the program through the readings can help you remain centered and calm.

 - Get to a meeting!
 Some 12 Step home groups hold all-day/night marathon meetings around the holidays; if yours is, then you can drop in at your leisure.
 But even if yours doesn’t, it’s perfectly acceptable to excuse yourself from family and hit one up.
 Again, the most important possession you have today is your recovery, and you have absolutely nothing to feel guilty for if you choose to safeguard it with meeting attendance, even on Thanksgiving.